pratikautee/CS6301/SP2/axk190189/readme.txt

 Open the project folder in an IDE (Preferrably IntelliJ) and run the file DoublyLinkedList.java.

 *** Method 2 ***
-1. Extract the contents of the zip file into a folder, for example "Document" folder.
+1. Extract the contents of the zip file.
-2. Inside the "Document" folder, open a terminal and run the following commands: javac SinglyLinkedList.java javac -classpath . axk190189/DoublyLinkedList.java java axk190189/DoublyLinkedList
+2. Open a terminal window in the directory which contains the extracted folder.
+    2.1 Compile the SinglyLinkedList.java file using:
+        javac axk190189/SinglyLinkedList.java

+    2.2 Compile the DoublyLinkedList.java file while providing path to SinglyLinkedList class files using: javac -cp . axk190189/DoublyLinkedList.java

+    2.3 Run the DoublyLinkedList.java file using:
+        java axk190189.DoublyLinkedList

 Once the program is run, a doubly linkedList will be created with size 10 and elements from 0 to 9.